Corby Lease Extension - Your Legal Fees Calculator

 I am interested in getting a lease extension for a flat in Corby and want to use a local .
 Is there a that you can recommend?

-We currently own a garden flat in Corby and are looking to sell it this year so we can carry out some improvements on our family home.
-I checked the lease and it has seventy five years left.
+We currently own a ground floor flat in Corby and are looking to sell it this year so we can carry out some improvements on our family home.
+I checked the lease and it has 74 years left.
 Not sure what to do, have read some bits on the web saying it will be 15k plus to get a lease extension.
 Do you have some advice on this?
-Do I contact the landlord first and will they be able to give me a cost?
+Should I contact the landlord first and will they be able to give me a cost?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Corby